 If you still can’t solve the problem with the above steps, your last resort may be legal action.
-Depending on the situation, you can consider suing the dealer for breach of contract or misrepresentation.
+Depending on the situation, you can consider suing the dealer for breach of contract (pointing to the legal warranty) or misrepresentation.

-If your claim is for less than $5,000, you can make a claim to the Civil Resolution Tribunal.
-This is an online system you can use without the help of a lawyer.
+If your claim is for less than $5,000, you can bring it to the Civil Resolution Tribunal.
+This is an online system designed to be used without the help of a lawyer.

 If you decide to sue, note that there are time limitations on filing lawsuits.
 There are steps you can take to extend these time limits and preserve your rights.

 A lawyer can explain your options, and help you decide on the best course of action.
 If you don’t have a lawyer, there are options for free or low-cost legal help.